 Beef cow body condition scoring

-"Most folks in the beef cattle business use a 1 to 9 scoring system, where one is a very thin and emaciated animal, and nine is a very fat and obese animal," Rasby says."When we say 'condition', basically what we're saying is that you're really measuring the amount of fat that an animal’s carrying."
+"Most folks in the beef cattle business will use a condition scoring system that is the 1-to-9 system where one is a very thin and emaciated animal, and nine is a very fat and obese animal," says Rasby.
+"Now when we say "condition", basically what we're saying there is that you're really measuring the amount of fat that an animal's carrying."

-Data suggests that if spring-calving cows have a condition score of five, production will probably be good the next breeding season.
-Dr. Rasby says heifers calving for the first time should have a score of six.
+Data indicates that if spring-calving cows have a condition score of five, production will probably be good the next breeding season.
+Rasby says heifers calving for the first time should have a score of six.

-The best time to check body condition is 90 to 100 days prior to calving, and then again at weaning.
-You don't need a professional to do it; you can train yourself with fact sheets and modules online.
+The best time to check a cow's body condition is 90-to-100-days prior to calving, and then again at weaning.
+You don't need a professional to do it; you can train yourself with modules online, focusing on certain parts of the body.

 Add Your Comment